 Conflicts of Interest: When In Doubt, Disclose

-We will ask employees to complete an annual conflict of interest disclosure questionnaire.
-As situations arise during the year that could constitute conflicts of interest, employees should discuss the situation with their managers so managers can take appropriate action.
-Directors should disclose actual or potential conflicts of interest to the Audit Committee Chairman of AFG.
+Employees are required to disclose any Conflict of Interest on their annual Conflict of Interest Questionnaire.
+As situations arise during the year that could constitute Conflicts of Interest, employees should discuss the situation with their managers so managers can take appropriate action.
+Directors should disclose actual or potential Conflicts of Interest to the Audit Committee Chairman of AFG.
 In all cases, as you consider whether to make a disclosure, we encourage you to use the following rule: when in doubt, disclose.

 In addition to these confidentiality obligations, employees are expected to read, understand, and comply with all relevant Company privacy policies and any other policies regarding the protection of Confidential Information.
 The duty to maintain confidentiality and comply with Company privacy policies and other data protection policies will survive the termination of any employment relationship.